 Description

-Since arrows with iron points and feathers are mentioned for 1884 and some of the arrows belong to the quiver the quiver must also come from the 1884 donation.
+As arrows with iron tips and feathers are mentioned for 1884 and some of the arrows belong to the quiver, the quiver must also come from the 1884 donation.
 Alternative spelling of the name: Carl Hoepfner.
-Hoepfner stayed not exclusively in Angra Pequena during his first journey in 1882/83.
-Pequena on his first trip.
-He spent the first eight months in Mossamedes (Moçâmedes) on the Atlantic coast in Angola, close to the present-day border between Angola and Namibia.
-He then travelled via the Humpata then travelled on to the Kunene and "through the land of the Ovambo and Damara" (Globus 44, 1883, p.
-254).
-Apparently he had already had contact with Herero (cf. Globus vol. 44, 1883, p.
+Höpfner did not stay exclusively in Angra Pequena on his first journey in 1882/83.
+He spent the first eight months in Mossamedes (Moçâmedes) on the Atlantic coast of Angola, near the present-day border between Angola and Namibia.
+He then travelled on to Kunene and "through the land of the Ovambo and Damara" (Globus 44, 1883, p.
+254) via the Boer colony of Humpata.
+Apparently he already had contact with Herero at that time (cf. Globus vol. 44, 1883, p.
 383).
-Therefore he can notwithstanding the information in the report of the Hildesheim Museum Association, that the ethnographica donated in 1884 were "all from Angra Pequena", he had already collected objects from the Damara, Ovambo and Damara, Ovambo and Herero on his journey there. had acquired.
+Therefore, despite the statement in the report of the Hildesheim Museum Association that the ethnographica donated in 1884 were "all from Angra Pequena", he may have already acquired objects from the Damara, Ovambo and Herero on his journey there.

 when